apache/cordova-docs/docs/en/edge/guide/appdev/security/index.md

          under the License.
 ---

-# Security and Whitelist Guide
+# Security Guide

 The following guide includes some security best practices that you should consider when developing a Cordova application.
 Please be aware that security is a very complicated topic and therefore this guide is not exhaustive.
-If you believe you can contribute to this guide, please feel free to file an issue in Cordova's bug tracker under “Documentation” [https://issues.apache.org/jira/browse/CB/component/12316407].
+If you believe you can contribute to this guide, please feel free to file an issue in Cordova's bug tracker under ["Documentation"](https://issues.apache.org/jira/browse/CB/component/12316407).
 This guide is designed to be applicable to general Cordova development (all platforms) but special platform-specific considerations will be noted.

 ## This guide discusses the following topics:
-Whitelist
+* Whitelist
-iframes and the callback id mechanism
+* Iframes and the Callback Id Mechanism
-Certificate Pinning
+* Certificate Pinning
-Self-signed Certificates
+* Self-signed Certificates
-Encrypted storage
+* Encrypted storage
-General Tips
+* General Tips
+* Recommended Articles and Other Resources

 ## Whitelist